" I haven't been

 that one-day some of these canoers will get hurt or killed and this old

 tradition will come to an end.
-Today going

 up the Amazon on the passenger boat has to be about the closest thing to riding

-up the Life aboard
+Life aboard

 the boat quickly becomes a repetition of the same thing day after day.
 We'd chosen to take the boat only as far as